okkdaniel/Sloan-Canyon-Docs/docs/02-Mechanical/introduction.md

 # Learning Path

-We will cover building techniques, fundamentals, general practices, and different subsystems/mechanisms.
+We will cover fundamentals, building techniques/general practices, and different subsystems/mechanisms.